 Music Production and Recording

 I only do a few production jobs these days, and mostly in connection with arranging projects.
 I no longer have a full studio with iso rooms.
 I do have a project studio where I can do things that don't require a whole lot of isolation.
-I'm still happy to produce a project if it's something I'd be good at, but if it requires an iso room (drums, or several people playing at once) I can do it, but at a larger studio.
+I'm still happy to produce a project if it's something I'd be good at.
+If it requires an iso room (drums, or several people playing at once) I can do it at a larger studio.
 Of course, a real horn section and real strings, if you want those, would also have to be recorded in a bigger studio.

 This page has some samples of work I've done in recent years, in my studios in Arlington and Herndon, VA